-You may be aware of the recent court case in the USA where a 20 year old Londoner was killed by a botched surgical procedure carried out in a hotel room (There’s a link to the story on my Facebook page, date of entry 17th October 2012).
+You may be aware of the Court case in the USA where a 20 year old Londoner was killed by a botched surgical procedure carried out in a hotel room

 This tragic story only goes to highlight the importance of choosing a qualified practitioner when having any treatment or cosmetic surgery.

 Massage has made big strides to changing the way it’s perceived from a bit of pampering to actual treatment for health issues.

 For my first massage qualification I undertook a year long course which included Anatomy & Physiology, Business & Professional studies.
 Sadly all too often I hear of stories of people who undertake a weekend massage course and think they are qualified to work on the general public when they are not.

 In addition to my qualifications I’m registered with the Manual Lymphatic Drainage UK Association (MLD UK), which only allows therapists with specific high level MLD qualifications to be registered with them, ensuring professional standards for Vodder, Leduc, Földi and Casley-Smith qualified MLD therapists.

 I’m also registered with the Dorn Method Therapists Association (DMTA) which ensures standards for Dorn therapists.

 Being registered with these organisations means that I have to continue with professional development (PD) and keep up to date with my skills and knowledge.

 Having studied anatomy & physiology my training included learning about the contraindications and the impact they can have on the body, there are some contraindications which mean that a therapist cannot massage you at all as it’s considered a possible danger to your health.
 That’s why when I see new clients, I go through a consultation with them as I want to ensure they are not suffering from an illness or injury that may prevent me from treating them, or may require me to contact their GP or Consultant before proceeding with the massage.